 If you set “Personal photo curation” to “Live albums only,” Google will try to weed out any blurry or badly exposed photos.
 If you leave the setting on “All albums,” then all photos will be shown, good and bad.
 Below those options, you’ll find the slideshow speed.
 We recommend setting this to one minute, but choose whatever feels best to you.
 Select the options you prefer and tap the back arrow in the upper left corner.

 You’re done!
-You’ll need to repeat these steps for any other Google Home Hubs you have.
+You’ll need to repeat these steps for any other Google Nest or Home Hubs you have.
 If you want to use the same list of people you chose above, then choose the Friends & Family album instead of the “Select family & friends” option.
 Go take a look at your handiwork and marvel how good your pictures look on this display.
-When you turn off the lights in the room, your Home Hub will dim automatically and change to displaying the time instead.
+When you turn off the lights in the room, your Nest Hub will dim automatically and change to displaying the time instead.